NikitaBallav/trial_chatbot/README.md

 3. **Custom Actions:**
    - If you have specific actions or functionalities, implement custom actions in the `actions.py` file.

+5. **Do the necessary updation for the rest of the files as did in this repo**
+6. **As mention in the action file about the SQL database:**
+   - The responses for the queries in the nlu.yml file are saved in a personal sql database, the database has two columns "response" and "corresponding_intent_name".

 4. **Training:**
-   - After making changes, retrain the model using the command: `rasa train`.
+   - After making changes, train the model using the command: `rasa train`.

 5. **Testing:**
    - Test the chatbot with sample interactions to ensure it responds appropriately to your customized domain.